Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Dispersion relations for and

 Thus, in the next sections we will summarize the dispersion relations we will implement for our full dispersive analysis here.
-These are a total of {\it sixteen} dispersion relations that comprise: \begin{itemize} \item {\it Two} Forward Dispersion Relations (FDR), useful to constrain the $\pik$ scattering amplitudes up to roughly 1.7 GeV.
-Contrary to the Partial-Wave Dispersion Relations (PWDR), they do not constraint partial waves individually, but their series to form an amplitude.
-They are the ones reaching highest in applicability and, in addition, they help obtaining an improved description of the high-energy asymptotic region described in section~\ref{sec:ufdregge}.
+These are a total of {\it sixteen} dispersion relations that comprise: \begin{itemize} \item {\it Two} forward dispersion relations (FDRs), useful to constrain the $\pik$ scattering amplitudes up to roughly 1.7 GeV.
+Contrary to partial-wave dispersion relations (PWDR), FDRs constrain the full partial-wave series instead of individual partial waves.
+These dispersion relations are the ones reaching the highest in applicability and, in addition, they help to obtain an improved description of the high-energy asymptotic region described in section~\ref{sec:ufdregge}.
 One obvious advantage is that they do not need \pipikk input.
 We already made use of them in \cite{Pelaez:2016tgi}.
-Unfortunately they cannot reach the second Riemann sheet of individual partial waves, in search for resonances.
+Unfortunately, they alone cannot reach the second Riemann sheet, in search of resonances.

-\item {\it Four} Hyperbolic Partial-Wave projected Dispersion Relations (HPWDR) for the crossed channel $\pipikk$.
-For our purposes it is enough to study dispersively the lowest three partial waves in this channel, for which data exist.
+\item {\it Four} Hyperbolic partial-wave projected dispersion relations (HPWDR) for the crossed channel $\pipikk$.
+For our purposes, it is enough to study dispersively the lowest three partial waves in this channel, for which data exist.
 Note we will make use of an extra dispersion relation for $g^1_1$.
-The reason is that we found inconsistencies for the continuation to the pseudo-physical region between subtracted and unsubtracted dispersion relations when using unconstrained fits as input.
+The reason is that we found inconsistencies in the continuation to the pseudo-physical region between subtracted and unsubtracted dispersion relations when using unconstrained fits as input.
 This region of the $P$-wave is relevant for the determination of the \kap resonance and we want to make sure both solutions are consistent in the end.
 We already enlarged their applicability region to 1.47 GeV and made use of them in \cite{Pelaez:2018qny}, but keeping fixed the $\pi K$ input.

-\item {\it Four} Fixed-$t$ Partial-Wave projected Dispersion Relations (FTPWDR) for the four $\pik$ partial waves $f^\pm_{0,1}$.
+\item {\it Four} Fixed-$t$ partial-wave projected dispersion relations (FTPWDR) for the four $\pik$ partial waves $f^\pm_{0,1}$.
 These are mostly dominated by their own inputs, and thus offer a simpler dispersive constraint than the HPWDR.
-Unfortunately, as explained in detail in~\ref{app:Applicability}, their applicability region ends slightly below 1 GeV in the real axis and in the complex plane does not reach the \kap pole.
+Unfortunately, as explained in detail in~\ref{app:Applicability}, their applicability region ends slightly above 1 GeV in the real axis and in the complex plane does not reach the \kap pole.
 These were solved in the \cite{Buettiker:2003pp} analysis, keeping the \pipikk input fixed, whose influence is small.